dockerizedrupal/-DEPRECATED-puppet-debian-jessie-for-docker/README.md

 # docker-puppet-debian-jessie

-A base Docker image for [dockerizedrupal/supervisor-debian-jessie](https://github.com/dockerizedrupal/docker-supervisor-debian-jessie) that is part of [Dockerized Drupal](https://dockerizedrupal.com/) project.
+A base Docker image for [dockerizedrupal/supervisor-debian-jessie](https://github.com/dockerizedrupal/docker-supervisor-debian-jessie) that is used in [Dockerized Drupal](https://dockerizedrupal.com/) project.

 ## Run the container